Carbonated water: Chemistry and physical properties

-The amount of a gas that can be dissolved in water is described by Henry's Law.
+The amount of a gas that can be dissolved in water is described by Henry's law.
+The coefficient depends on the temperature.
 In the carbonization process, water is chilled, optimally to just above freezing, to maximize the amount of carbon dioxide that can be dissolved in it.
 Higher gas pressure and lower temperature cause more gas to dissolve in the liquid.
 When the temperature is raised or the pressure is reduced (as happens when a container of carbonated water is opened), carbon dioxide effervesces, thereby escaping from the solution.

+The density of carbonated water is slightly greater than that of pure water.
+The volume of a quantity of carbonated water can be calculated by taking the volume of the water and adding 0.8 cubic centimetres for each gram of CO_{2}.

 History

-Many alcoholic drinks, such as beer, champagne, cider, and spritzer, were naturally carbonated through the fermentation process for centuries.
+Many alcoholic drinks, such as beer, champagne, cider, and spritzer, were naturally carbonated through the fermentation process.
 In 1662 Christopher Merret created 'sparkling wine'.
 William Brownrigg was apparently the first to produce artificial carbonated water, in the early 1740s, by using carbon dioxide taken from mines.
 In 1750 the Frenchman Gabriel François Venel also produced artificial carbonated water, though he misunderstood the nature of the gas that caused the carbonation.
 In 1764, Irish chemist Dr. Macbride infused water with carbon dioxide as part of a series of experiments on fermentation and putrefaction.
-In 1766 Henry Cavendish devised an aerating apparatus that would inspire Joseph Priestley to carry out his own experiments with regards to carbonated waters.
+In 1766 Henry Cavendish devised an aerating apparatus that would inspire Joseph Priestley to carry out his own experiments with regard to carbonated waters.
 Cavendish was also aware of Brownrigg's observations at this time and published a paper on his own experiments on a nearby source of mineral water at the beginning of January in the next year.

 In 1767 Priestley discovered a method of infusing water with carbon dioxide by pouring water back and forth above a beer vat at a local brewery in Leeds, England.
 The air blanketing the fermenting beer—called 'fixed air'—was known to kill mice suspended in it.
 Priestley found water thus treated had a pleasant taste, and he offered it to friends as a cool, refreshing drink.
 In 1772, Priestley published a paper titled Impregnating Water with Fixed Air in which he describes dripping "oil of vitriol" (sulfuric acid) onto chalk to produce carbon dioxide gas, and encouraging the gas to dissolve into an agitated bowl of water.
 Priestley referred to his invention of this treated water as being his "happiest" discovery.